 Blockchain technology development has made new forms of electronic value exchange possible.
 Escrow and collateral management services have high operational costs, complexity, and asset illiquidity.
-Asset tokenization and process execution by smart contracts can overcome them.
+Asset tokenization and process execution by smart contracts can overcome them, thus making blockchain collateral management easy to implement.

 Escrow is the placing of assets with a third party against an exchange of value in progress.
 Henceforth, we’ll call this the “deal”.
 No later modifications to the amount of economic value in escrow are possible.
 If the deal finishes as planned, the value goes to either of the two exchange counterparties.
 If the deal ends unexpectedly, it may remain in escrow during dispute resolution.